rboulton/multisearch/docs/overview.rst

 then be performed on the documents.
 The schema maps each fieldname to configuration for that field.

-For some backends (eg, whoosh), the schema needs to be set before any data is indexed, and cannot be modified after data has been supplied.
+For some backends (eg, Whoosh, Sphinx), the schema needs to be set before any data is indexed, and cannot be modified after data has been supplied.

 For other backends, new fields can be added to the schema at any time, but the configuration for a field cannot be modified once it has been set.